CueBaZe/Automatic-file-sorter/README.md

    Now it should put the file you download into the folder where it belongs.

-   The first time you do it.
+   The first time you download a file to the Source dir.
 It takes all file from the source that belong in one of the folders.